How Cub Scouting Works

 Cub Scout Advancement Plan

 In Scouting, advancement is the process by which a member meets certain requirements and earns recognition.
-The Cub Scout advancement program is a blend of activities boys do in their homes and activities they do in a den meeting setting.
-As requirements are completed, boys are awarded recognition items to mark their progress.
-Regardless of grade, all boys who join Cub Scouts start by earning the Bobcat badge.
-After receiving the Bobcat badge, a boy works on the requirements based on his grade level.
+The Cub Scout advancement program is a blend of activities Scouts do in their homes and activities they do in a den meeting setting.
+As requirements are completed, Scouts are awarded recognition items to mark their progress.
+Regardless of grade, all Scouts who join Cub Scouts start by earning the Bobcat badge.
+After receiving the Bobcat badge, a boy works on the requirements based on their grade level.